Safe Working and Living Project Site

 Support vehicles include: a Bombardier Snowcat, Bombardier Snow coach, and seven snowmobiles; along with four 4×4 Quads and two GMC Crew Cab Pick-up Trucks.

-Governmental and Local Community Relations
+Government and Local Community Relations

 Our team’s commitment to community engagement and communication within the Kivalliq Region in Nunavut has allowed us to successfully maintain the Ferguson Lake Property and Project holdings in good standing.
 Attention has been focused on the careful minimization of disruption to the local environment and historical artifacts, and the maintenance of strong socio-economic relationships with local communities.